Nusle Bridge

 Nusle Bridge (Nuselský most) is a prestressed concrete viaduct in Prague, Czech Republic.
 It connects Prague 2 and Prague 4, across a valley which forms part of the Nusle district.
-The bridge is one of the longest in the country and carries two footpaths, a multi-lane road and part of the city's rapid transit network.
+The bridge is one of the longest in the country and carries two footpaths, a multi-lane road and part of the city's metro network.

 The bridge links the city center to its south-eastern districts such as Pankrác, and joins the D1 motorway leading to Brno.
 It is crucial to Prague's transportation network, since almost all north-south traffic flows across it.
 Below the six-lane highway on the surface, lies part of Prague Metro Line C between I.P.
 Pavlova and Vyšehrad stations.

 Description

 The bridge is 485 metres long and 26.5 metres wide, consisting of a reinforced concrete structure with four pillars.
 Two sections of the bridge span 68.5m and the other three span 115.5m.
 The average height above the valley is 42.5m.
 The conduit for the metro line C has a trapezoidal cross section, with a height of almost 6.5 m and wall thickness from 30 to 110 cm.
 The road is illuminated by lamps mounted in the central reservation.